-CRS Course Concentrations

-I) Conflict Resolution and Restorative Justice

-- CRS-2221(3) Restorative Justice - CRS-2232(3) Introduction to Conflict Resolution in Educational Settings - CRS-2242(3) Methods of Conflict Resolution in Educational Settings - CRS-2251(3) Conflict in the Family I - CRS-2252(3) Conflict and Communication - CRS-2261(3) Conflict in the Family II - CRS-2271(3) Conflict within Groups - CRS-2421(3) Legal Systems and Alternative Dispute Resolution - CRS-2431(3) Negotiation Theory and Practice - CRS-3231(3) or CRS-4231(3) Ethics in Conflict Resolution - CRS-3240(3) Workplace Conflict Resolution - CRS-3252(3) or CRS-4252(3) Advanced Study of Conflict Within Groups - CRS-4224(3) Inner Peace and Conflict Transformation CRS-4240(3) Workplace Conflict Resolution System Design - CRS-4252(3) Advanced Mediation Practice

-II) Peace Studies and Nonviolent Social Movements

-- CRS/HIST/MENN-2131(3) History of Peace and Nonviolence - CRS/HIST/MENN-2132(3) History of Peace and Nonviolence II

-CRS-2231(3) Nonviolent Social Change CRS-2262(3) Conflict, Faith and Community CRS/WGS-3242(3) Women and Peacemaking CRS-3331(3) Genocide, War and Violent Conflict CRS-3332(3) Trauma and Violence CRS/IDS-3910(3) Peace Theory and Practice CRS-3931(3) Human Rights and Conflict Resolution CRS/HRGS-4350(3) Truth, Memory and Reconciliation CRS/IDS-4910(3) Conflict and the Construction of the Other

-III) Conflict, Poverty, and Development

-CRS/IDS-2443(3) Conflict and Development Issues in Indigenous Communities

-- CRS/HRGS-3410(3) Transitional Justice - CRS/IDS-3901(3) Humanitarian Aid and Conflict: Do No Harm - CRS/IDS-4920(3) Program Planning in Development and Conflict Resolution - CRS/IDS-4922(3) Program Evaluation in Development and Conflict Resolution

-CRS Special Courses

-These courses are offered on an occasional basis as the opportunity arises.
+CRS-3221(1.5) Mediation Skills Workshop CRS-3298(6) or CRS-3299(3) Practicum in Conflict Resolution Studies CRS-4200(3) Senior Seminar in Conflict Resolution Studies CRS Course Concentrations I) Conflict Resolution and Restorative Justice CRS-2221(3) Restorative Justice CRS-2232(3) Introduction to Conflict Resolution in Educational Settings CRS-2242(3) Methods of Conflict Resolution in Educational Settings CRS-2251(3) Conflict in the Family I CRS-2252(3) Conflict and Communication CRS-2261(3) Conflict in the Family II CRS-2271(3) Conflict within Groups CRS-2421(3) Legal Systems and Alternative Dispute Resolution CRS-2431(3) Negotiation Theory and Practice CRS-3231(3) or CR S-4231(3) Ethics in Conflict Resolution CRS-3240(3) Workplace Conflict Resolution CRS-3252(3) or CR S-4252(3) Advanced Study of Conflict Within Groups CRS-4224(3) Inner Peace and Conflict Transformation CRS-4240(3) Workplace Conflict Resolution System Design CRS-4252(3) Advanced Mediation Practice II) Peace Studies and Nonviolent Social Movements CRS/HIST/MENN-2131(3) History of Peace and Nonviolence I CRS/HIST/MENN-2132(3) History of Peace and Nonviolence II CRS-2231(3) Nonviolent Social Change CRS-2262(3) Conflict, Faith and Community CRS/WGS-3242(3) Women and Peacemaking CRS-3331(3) Genocide, War and Violent Conflict CRS-3332(3) Trauma and Violence CRS/IDS-3910(3) Peace Theory and Practice CRS-3931(3) Human Rights and Conflict Resolution CRS/HRGS-4350(3) Truth, Memory and Reconciliation CRS/IDS-4910(3) Conflict and the Construction of the Other III) Conflict, Poverty, and Development CRS/IDS-2443(3) Conflict and Development Issues in Indigenous Communities CRS/HRGS-3410(3) Transitional Justice CRS/IDS-3901(3) Humanitarian Aid and Conflict: Do No Harm CRS/IDS-4920(3) Program Planning in Development and Conflict Resolution CRS/IDS-4922(3) Program Evaluation in Development and Conflict Resolution CRS Special Courses These courses are offered on an occasional basis as the opportunity arises.
 The specific course concentration depends on the topic of the course at any given time.
 Consult the MSC Academic Advisor or Program Coordinator for details.

-CRS-2111(1.5) Special Topics Workshop

-CRS-2281(3) Selected Topics in Conflict Resolution Studies CRS-3262(3) Critical Issues in Conflict Resolution

-CRS Area Courses

-Area courses are rooted in traditional disciplines as well as other interdisciplinary programs and address issues that are directly relevant to the CRS Program.
+CRS-2111(1.5) Special Topics Workshop CRS-2281(3) Selected Topics in Conflict Resolution Studies CRS-3262(3) Critical Issues in Conflict Resolution CRS Area Courses Area courses are rooted in traditional disciplines as well as other interdisciplinary programs and address issues that are directly relevant to the CRS Program.
 These courses are organized below into general categories emphasized through the CRS course concentrations, although any of these courses may relate to more than one of the CRS concentrations.
 Categories of research and language skills are included to emphasize the specialized cognate courses recommended for the 4-year program.
+Note: Most courses from other departments and programs will have their own prerequisites.
+Courses requiring prerequisites are marked with an asterisk.
+It is the student's responsibility to determine what the prerequisites are.